Andeweg01/MS3-FoodFromHome/README.md

 Starting with five countries of origin (The Netherlands, Belgium, France, Germany and Spain), the site can be easily extended to more countries of origin.
 And also, starting with Ireland as the country where the food should be sold, this also can be extended to many more countries of course.

 ## UX
 The website has a homepage that starts with the full list of products from the database.
-The selection and sorting options are self explanatory: country of origin, sorting by name, brand, category, location, the entry date and supplier.
-The simple navigation provides an about page, explaining the purpose of this site and the link to the page for adding products.
-Admin access is open since the site is for educational purposes only and provides updating and adding categories to the database (CRUD).
+The selection options are self explanatory: country of origin, sorting by category.
+The simple navigation provides an about page, explaining the purpose of this site, the link to the page for adding products and a link to the page for editing products.
+Admin access needs no authentification since the site is for educational purposes only and provides updating and adding categories to the database (CRUD).

 ## USER STORIES
-A Dutch student looking for Calve peanutbutter searches for category food on the origin-page The Netherlands and sorts on brand.
-The product Calve pindakaas is found and with a click on the product name the accordion unfolds the product with name and location of the supplier and location marker on a Google maps map.
-Also the entry date gives an indication of how likely it is the product is still to be found there.
+A Dutch student looking for Calve peanutbutter searches in category food after selecting origin The Netherlands.
+The product card with basic information for Calve pindakaas is found and with a click on the plus-icon more information about the product is given.
+The name of the supplier is always visible.
+The entry date gives an indication of how likely it is the product is still to be found there.

 A Dutch resident of Cork city found that a Polish shop sells Lays Paprika crisps (Walkers in Ireland, but paprika isn't a flavour sold in the republic).
 He goes onto FoodFromHome and adds the product with the details of the shop under the category Snacks.
-When entering the details he leaves a password for the entry, so he can later identify and delete the product when he no longer finds his favourite crisps in this particular shop.
+When entering the details he leaves a password for the entry, so he can later authenticate, edit or delete the product when he no longer finds his favourite crisps in this particular shop.

 An Irish woman living in Longford has lived in Amsterdam for 15 years and has gotten very used to Dutch foods and drinks.
 But also Belgian beers were a very common product in Amsterdam.
 To bring back good memories and enjoy the unique taste of a nice Belgian beer she can go to FoodFromHome and select origin Belgian and select category Beverages.
 There she finds a nice selection.
 It will take a bit of driving to go to the supplier, but the experience is worth it.